zowe/docs-site/docs/extend/extend-desktop/mvd-apptoappcommunication.md

 }
 ```

 An Action has a specific structure of data that is passed, to be filled in with the context at runtime, and a specific target to receive the data.

 The Action is dispatched to the target in one of several modes, for example: to target a specific instance of an application plug-in, an instance, or to create a new instance.

 The Action can be less detailed than a message.
 It can be a request to minimize, maximize, close, launch, and more.
 Finally, all of this information is related to a unique ID and localization string such that it can be managed by the framework.

 ### Action target modes

 When you request an Action on an application plug-in, the behavior is dependent on the instance of the application plug-in you are targeting.
-You can instruct the framework how to target the application plug-in with a target mode from the `ActionTargetMode` `enum`:
+You can instruct the framework to target the application plug-in with a target mode from the `ActionTargetMode` `enum`:
 ```
 export enum ActionTargetMode {
   PluginCreate,                // require pluginType